For some reason we’ve managed to convince ourselves that you can only invest in your relationship if you’ve got money.

 Remember what you’ve got.
 Appreciate and be grateful for what you’ve got.
 And go that extra mile to show just how much you love your special person.
 You’ll both be glad you did.

 If you’re feeling a bit meh about your relationship or about life in general it might be time to look into that a bit more closely lovely.
-Grab my free 10 day guide to falling (back) in love with your life here and start turning things around for yourself.
+Grab my 10 day guide to falling (back) in love with your life here and start turning things around for yourself.